Skip to main content

 );

-There is no state, only pure HTML form action going on here.
+There is no state; only pure HTML form action is happening here.
 What if you wanted to give some feedback to the user that the form has been submitted?
 Using react hooks, this is as simple as adding a couple of lines:

 import React, { useState } from "react";